skilstak/config-vim/README.md

 # SkilStak Vim Setup and Configuration

 Our favorite stuff for our favorite editor Vim, the one-true editor (of course).
+Fork and maintaining your own is probably best.

 * solarized
 * pandoc

 ***Don't forget to learn without arrow keys and `cntr-[` instead of `Esc` key.***

+After cloning just run `./install`.

 ## FAQ